 This had nothing to do with the tour, the workshop was excellent and we not only learned a ton about cold weather northern lights photography, but we ate like queens, and made new friends in Frank and Miriam.
 The tour was everything I could’ve asked for and more.
 I loved the intimacy of the small group.
 I started nodding off around 3AM when we finally called it a night and Frank drove us back to our hotel in Fairbanks.

 Our first outing with Aurora Bear was lovely, but I still felt as if I was cheating by only seeing the colorful aurora through my pictures.

 Read what other people thought of Aurora Bear Photography on Trip Advisor.
 We had the Deluxe tour which not only gave us photography instruction, but it also kept us nibbling all night on incredible tapas made by Miriam.

 Aurora Bear Photo Workshops

 2. Last Frontier Mushing Co-op Aurora Night

-Amanda and Ryne, the two women who led our northern lights tour, were both experienced mushing racers.
+Amanda and Ryne, the two women who led our Northern Lights tour, were both experienced mushing racers.
 They were young, badass, and fun to hang out with.
 They got us all suited up for a dog sled ride, something I had done before, but I had never mushed in the dark.
 With the new fallen snow, the black spruce trees were magical looking covered with dollops of white.
-The dogs were eager to run and we were bundled up so much we resembled Randy from the Christmas Story.
+The dogs were eager to run and we were bundled up so much that we resembled Randy from The Christmas Story.